Stephen Schwarzman

 Practical lessons distilled for operators, investors, C-levels, and capital allocators.

-Talent as an Asset
+Talent as the Ultimate Asset

 Frameworks & Principles